MarioTovarCalonge/Bayesian_Framework_TB_Vaccines/README.md

 -R (checked with R version 3.6.3 (2022-05-25))

--R packages: fanplot, ggplot, cowplot, gridExtra, kDensity, KernSmooth, truncnorm, minpack.lm, nlsr, iterators, foreach, doParallel, dplyr.
+-R packages: "ggplot2", "cowplot", "fanplot", "gridExtra", "kdensity", "KernSmooth", "viridis", "truncnorm", "minpack.lm", "nlsr", "iterators", "foreach", "doParallel", "dplyr".

 Once R and gcc are available, no explicit installation, or special hardware is needed.
-When running the master script as described below, C codes will be compiled as external libraries.
-If R packages are not installed, please install them manually.
+When running the master scripts provided, C codes will be compiled as external libraries.
+R libraries will be installed automatically, although installation success depends upon R's version.
+If R packages are not installed this way, please install them manually.

 Please note that:
--Outputs should be uncompressed in order to provide the code the needed folder structure to save results.
+-Folder's names should be preserved.
+Otherwise errors will be raised as scripts need the correct paths for working properly.

+The code is structured in three directories, each one with a master script that executes all relevant codes and produces formally equivalent outcomes to those in the main text.

 ##########################################################################################

-Executing the following command from this folder:

-Rscript MLE_test.R
+# Disease Events

-will produce an example of a simulation of a TB vaccine clinical trial formally equivalent to the one published on the main text.
-Also, it will infer the likelihood of each vaccine model using the methodology explained there.
+Executing the master script produces an example of a simulation of the control cohort in the clinical trial.
+This simulations accounts for the number and frequency of disease events in each country of the multi-centric trial.

-PLEASE DON'T CHANGE ANY FOLDER NAME.
-Otherwise errors will be raised as scripts need the correct paths for properly working.

 ##########################################################################################

-The MLE_test.R produce the RCT simulation and it combines codes in C as external libraries.
-Following the execution of MLE_test.R, executing cloud_plot.R via Rscript will produce the cloud and probability distributions from which the results in the main text are derived.
+# IGRA_positive_analysis

+Executing the master script produces an example of a simulation of a TB vaccine clinical trial.
+Also, it will infer the bayesian posterior of each vaccine model using the proposed bayesian framework.

 ##########################################################################################

-Expected output: as a final result of the simulation+vaccine inference procedure, the algorithm will write the output for each vaccine model (in Outputs/ folder) along with the likelihood and inferred epsilon value for each model in the whole simulation.
+# Impact simulations

+Executing the master script produces an example of an impact forecast simulation formally equivalent to the ones published on the main text.
+This impact forecast represents the impact of each one of the seven proposed vaccine models along with the bayesian average that is proposed withing this framework.